 The Fund is designed for the investment objective of building up capital over the long term.
 Long term in this context, means an entire market cycle, which typically lasts at least 5 years under normal market conditions.
 Investors in this Fund must be able to accept significant losses, thus the Fund is suitable for investors who can set aside the capital for at least 5 years.
 The Fund is suitable for investors who see collective investment schemes as a convenient way of participating in equity markets.
 It is suitable for retail investors and institutional investors wishing to attain defined investment objectives and it is intended that the Fund will be marketed and made available to such investors.
-The Fund is asigned to a certain risk class on a scale of 1 (conservative; very low to low expectations of returns) to 7 (very tolerant of risk;highest expectation of returns) which is published on the website https://regulatory.allianzgi.com in respect of the relevant Class of Shares.
+The Fund is aimed at investors with basic knowledge and/or experience of financial products.
+In terms of risk assessment, the Fund is assigned to a certain risk class on a scale of 1 (conservative; very low to low expectations of returns) to 7 (very tolerant of risk;highest expectation of returns) which is published on the website https://regulatory.allianzgi.com in respect of the relevant Class of Shares.
 If you are uncertain about whether this product is suitable for you, please contact a financial adviser.